 - Consequences will reflect the emotional and chronological age of the child and the severity of the incident. - minor breaches of discipline are generally dealt with by the class teacher in a caring, supportive and fair manner. - each case is treated individually.
 Children are made aware that they are responsible for their own actions and that breaking the rules will lead to sanctions.
-Using the Thrive approach, sanctions may include, the child being removed from the immediate environment, loss of responsibility, loss of free time or loss of the opportunity to shop in the Linton Pound Shop. - A verbal reminder of non-negotiable behaviours will be given once behaviour has become regulated with the support of an adult.
-A review will take place to help the child to understand the consequences of their actions. - parents will be involved at the earliest possible stage if problems are persistent or recurring. - major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school site, verbal abuse, refusal to work and disruptive behaviour in class.
+Using the Thrive approach, sanctions may include, the child being removed from the immediate environment, loss of responsibility, loss of free time or limit to the Golden Time activity offered.

+- a verbal reminder of non-negotiable behaviours will be given once behaviour has become regulated with the support of an adult.
+A review will take place to help the child to understand the consequences of their actions. - making up lost learning time from within social time or at the end of the school day. - parents will be involved at the earliest possible stage if problems are persistent or recurring. - major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school site, verbal abuse, refusal to work and disruptive behaviour.
 This type of behaviour is dealt with severely and must be referred to the Head teacher.
-Any such behaviour incident must be logged in the school behaviour records.
+Any such behaviour incident must be logged in the school behaviour records (CPOMS).
 An internal or external exclusion may be issued for more serious incidents.